Do you ever hear yourself saying any of these phrases that have become all too common in homes across the world these days?

 Technology Requires Maturity

-We can have good kids, but that doesn’t mean they will ALWAYS make good decisions.
+You can have good kids, but that doesn’t mean they will ALWAYS make good decisions.
 Children do not have fully developed decision making capabilities or the ability to think through their decisions to the long-term consequences even in their teens.
-That is why they are ours until they are at least 18 and it’s why they need family technology rules.
+That is why they are yours until they are at least 18 and it’s why they need family technology rules.

 If they do not demonstrate the maturity necessary to handle different aspects of technology appropriately, then they don’t deserve to have the technology.
 Both for their safety and the safety of others.
 Don’t be afraid to be the bad guy, you know your child better than anyone and it is your job to be their parent, not their friends.